Windows, Linux, and Hyper-V Server Auto-discovery

-The Hyper V Server hardware details and the name, UUID, and MAC addresses are pulled in from the VMs.
+The Hyper-V Server’s hardware details and its name, UUID, and MAC addresses are pulled in from the VMs.

-If you are already using SCCM in your environment or are planning to use it, the Device42 SCCM integration can now automatically grab the hardware and software inventory data.
+If you are already using SCCM in your environment or are planning to use it, the Device42 SCCM integration can automatically sync the hardware and software inventory (CI) data to Device42.

 The user account you supply must have permission to access the SCCM instance.
 You can add a user in SCCM under “Administration”; Choose “Administrative Users”.
-The user I tested with happened to be an SCCM Admin, but the “Read-only Analyst” role should be enough, as it “Grants Permissions to view all Configuration Manager Objects”, and the import is a read-only operation from the SCCM perspective.
+The user we tested with in the lab was an SCCM Admin, but the “Read-only Analyst” role should be plenty, as it “Grants Permissions to view all Configuration Manager Objects”, and the import is a read-only operation from the SCCM perspective.

 Using a Private Key for Linux Authentication

 In the Credentials setting, you will see an option to use a Private Key for linux credentials.

 The last step in the process will be to check the Private Key checkbox as indicated above.
 However, before you do that you will need to generate public and private keys.

 1. Download puttygen.exe from: http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html (or you can google for PuTTY key generator - Download it from PuTTY directly).